 Dealing directly with works of art in museums or galleries, consulting special collections related to art history in libraries, or working in the field of historic preservation can be essential parts of your undergraduate education.
-Majors in History of Art and Architecture should contact faculty members in particular fields or the Undergraduate Program Director for information about internships; the Internship Office in the Career Services Center located in 511 Goodell also offers listings and counseling.
+Majors in History of Art and Architecture should contact faculty members in particular fields or the Undergraduate Program Director for information about internships; the HFA Advising and Career Center located in E202 South College also offers listings and counseling.
 Our students have recently interned at the Museum of Fine Arts and Institute of Contemporary Art in Boston, the Cloisters and Guggenheim Museum in New York, the Museum of Fine Arts in Springfield, and Historic Deerfield, as well as museums as far afield as Cincinnati and Indianapolis.

 Learn more on how to get an internship.

 Many majors in History of Art and Architecture study abroad, especially in their Junior year, either individually or in exchange programs sponsored by the University.
 The University of Massachusetts programs in London, Sussex, and Leeds (England), Paris (France), Freiburg (Germany), and Siena (Italy) offer especially rewarding opportunities for majors.
 There is also a University-sponsored summer program of long standing in Oxford (England).
 At present, the tuition and fees for a year’s study in programs abroad are equivalent to those at the University.
 The two-semester school year runs from October to June, and all grades are transferred directly to UMass.
 The International Programs Office has information on these programs, as well as a wide variety of study abroad options offered through other institutions.
 Students may apply a maximum of 30 credits earned toward graduation.
 Majors must be sure that the Undergraduate Program Director approves art history courses in advance.